 Years earlier, an eagle-eyed photographer spotted a phrase printed in English on the inside of his captain’s armband: We’ll Never Walk Alone.

-The motto was adopted by Torres’ group of friends – the rest of the group had it tattooed on them – but it was not a reference to the Anfield anthem.
+The motto was adopted by Torres’ group of friends – the rest of the group had it tattooed on them – and was not an intentional reference to the Anfield anthem.

-Still, the photo excited Kopites everywhere; the rumours may well have fed into the club’s consciousness.
+Still, the photo excited Kopites everywhere and the rumours may well have fed into the club’s consciousness.

-I would never put Torres alongside the like of Thierry Henry and Alan Shearer, but I maintain, at his peak, he was the most complete striker in Premier League history.
+I would never put Torres alongside the like of Thierry Henry, Alan Shearer and Sergio Aguero, but I maintain, at his peak, he was the most complete striker in Premier League history.

 He scored headers like a veteran target man, volleys like Van Basten, one-on-ones with the acceleration of an Olympic sprinter.